jonrandy/turboprop/README.md

 ```

 Currently, when the libray is loaded, the standard behaviours shown above get added to `Array.prototype` - resulting in ANY array gaining the ability to behave like this.
-The downside of this is the normal behaviour of an array when being co-erced to a string - is lost.
+The downside of this is the normal behaviour of an array when being coerced to a string - is lost.
 I may yet decide to switch off this default behaviour as it could obviously break existing code relying on the standard 'coercion to string' functionality of arrays.